bitfocus/companion-module-figure53-qlab-advance/HELP.md

 - Now add 2 more screens with more images.
 Each transition (1 image for each screen) is now placed in a *run all* Group cue for list management.
 After the 5 group cues are run, QLab will show 20 cues active, 5 slides for each screen plus the 5 group cues.
 The last 'GO' **Group** cue will be the 'Running' cue.
 - If the last 'GO' Group cue is *enter then run each*, the most recent 'GO' cue in the group will be the 'Running' cue.

-### Cue Numbers
+### Cue Numbers / IDs
 QLab allows almost any characters in a Cue Number.
 Some characters don't play well with OSC or Companion.
-Using '$', '(', or ')' in your Cue Number won't work if you want to use the q_{cue}_name variable or the 'q_bg' feedback.
+Using '$', '(', or ')' in your Cue Number won't work if you want to use the `q_{num}_name` variable or the `q_bg` feedback.\
+Transport actions, variables, and feedbacks have an ID version that uses the QLab Unique Cue ID as the target instead of the Cue Number.\
+The examples and descriptions use {num} as a place marker for the Cue or ID to use.\
+Do not enter the braces {}: To refer to Cue #10 you would enter `q_10_name`.